|Esopus Meadows, NY|

 Notes from a friend:Kraig writes:

 We just happened to arrive in Kingston as a tour group was boarding the Rip Van Winkle for a cruise down the Hudson River.
 It wasn’t a scheduled public cruise, but they gladly accepted our money and welcomed us aboard.
-The highlight of the cruise for us was, of course, great views of the Rondout Lighthouse and the Esopus Meadows Lighthouse, but we also enjoyed other magnificent sites in a colorful fall setting.
+The highlight of the cruise for us was, of course, great views of Rondout Lighthouse and Esopus Meadows Lighthouse, but we also enjoyed other magnificent sites in a colorful fall setting.
 Gracing the slopes above the river is the Mt.
 St. Alphonsus Seminary, a stately Gothic building.
 Further south, we passed the Vanderbilt Mansion, which was built by Frederick Vanderbilt and which is now a national historic site.
 Near the Vanderbilt Mansion is Springwood, Franklin D. Roosevelt's home and site for his Presidential Library.
-This cruise is definitely the way to see the Esopus Meadows Lighthouse ... all the other sites are an added bonus.
+This cruise is definitely a good way to see Esopus Meadows Lighthouse ... all the other sites are an added bonus.

 See our List of Lighthouses in New York